left arrow Back to posts

 7 min read

-We're Sequin, an open source message stream like Kafka, but built on Postgres.
+We're Sequin, a Postgres CDC tool to streams and queues like Kafka, SQS, HTTP endpoints, and more.
 Like any Postgres maxi, we tend to find ourselves down a Postgres rabbit hole a couple times per month.
 This is one of those times :)

 Who doesn't like to go a little overboard with Postgres?
 Extensions like pgsql-http push what we think is possible (or permissible) to do in the database.